Families with a child who has attention deficit disorder (ADHD)

 with the array of problems (e.g., familial discord and inattention reported

-by teachers) that occur on a daily basis with a child with ADD.
+by teachers) that occur on a daily basis with a child with ADHD.
 The disorder

 continually invades and disrupts most areas of the family’s existence